Steckschwein/steckschwein.github.io/content/software/index.md

 ![pong](images/pong.png)

-Our pong clone uses the TMS9918's multicolor mode with 64x24 pixels.
+Our pong clone uses the TMS9918's multicolor mode with 64x48 pixels.
 Yes, those squares are single pixels.

 ## MicroChess
 ![microchess](images/microchess.png)

-MicroChess is a chess game, written initially for the MOS/Commodore KIM-1 by Peter Jennings, making the KIM-1 the first affordable chess computer.
+MicroChess is a chess game, written in 1976 for the MOS/Commodore KIM-1 by Peter Jennings, making the KIM-1 the first affordable chess computer.
 Our version is based on the [serial line version by Daryl Rictor](http://6502.org/source/games/uchess/uchess.htm) which includes display of a chess board.